You may have already noticed or heard that sometimes applying new updates cause problems on your Surface.

-- First disable the Auto Updates – if you don’t to this, the update will just re-install itself at next opportunity.
+- First Disable Auto Updates – if you don’t to this, the update will just try to re-install itself at the next opportunity.

 - Roll back the update through Control Panel – to actually remove the offending update.

 It’s important to note that rolling back an update is usually something you would do as a temporary workaround to get your Surface back up and working.
 In an ideal world, Microsoft will issue a new update and that will solve your problem.